 Tumour is the main group of causes of premature deaths

-The proportion of tumours among all premature deaths is higher in women than in men.
-Inversely, the proportions of circulatory system diseases and external causes are higher among men.
+The proportion of tumours in premature deaths is higher in women than in men.
+Conversely, the proportions of diseases of the circulatory system and external causes are higher among men.
+In 2021, the proportion of deaths due to COVID-19 was higher in men than in women, and the opposite was observed for diseases of the respiratory system.

 Men